tsjazil/i3-dotfiles/bumblebee-status-themes/README.md

 ## Themes for bumblebee-status
-customised versions of various themes
+#### customised versions of various themes</br>
+1. Copy these files to `.config/bumblebee-staus/themes` </br>
+2. Change theme name of your choice in config file of your wm

+Happy ricing :)